brown-ccv/honeycomb-docs/docs/quick_start.md

 - Node.js:
 Install [Node.js](https://nodejs.org/en/download/)

-- Git:
+- Git 2.20.0 or later (with support for "--show-current"):
 Install [git](https://git-scm.com/downloads/)

-- Python 2.7 with support for TLS 1.2:
+- Python 3.7 or later (with support for TLS 1.2):
 Follow the guide on electron docs to [install and configure python and its modules](https://www.electronjs.org/docs/development/build-instructions-macos#python)

 #### Linux